 Evotec’s in vivo pharmacology team has a strong expertise in supporting drug discovery in the area of metabolic diseases and complications.

-Evotec offers a range of developed and well characterised in vivo models of Type 1 and 2 Diabetes, obesity, liver, renal and chronic kidney disease, with a particular focus on NASH and fibrosis respectively.
+Evotec offers a range of developed and well characterised in vivo models of Type 1 and 2 Diabetes, obesity, liver, acute and chronic kidney disease, with a particular focus on NASH and fibrosis respectively.
 In addition our team routinely develop bespoke models to fit our collaborator’s specific projects’ needs.

 Metabolic disease models